 The amount of any final bonus will depend on a number of factors, including the:

-This graph shows how a with profits investment’s guaranteed amount and payout value can change over time and how this could result in a final bonus.
+The graph below shows how a with-profits investment’s guaranteed amount and payout value can change over time and this could result in a final bonus.

-The solid line shows how the payout value could change over time.
+The darker line shows how the payout value could change over time.

-The dashed line shows how the guaranteed amount can grow over time - this is the minimum amount that we will pay when the guarantee terms are met.
+The lighter line shows how the guaranteed amount can grow over time - this is the minimum amount that we will pay when the guarantee terms are met.

-This graph is based on an individual pension and does not show the actual performance of any Standard Life with profits pension investment.
+This graph is based on a personal pension plan and doesn’t represent actual plan performance.
 It is only to give you an idea of how final bonuses work.
-We have assumed a single payment has been invested in a unitised with profits plan and that smoothing is applied to the payout value over this period.
+We have assumed a single payment has been invested in a unitised with-profits plan and that smoothing is applied to the payout value over this period.